ThinkAxis/figment/README.md

 Figment can detect duplicates files by comparing their signatures and metadata.

 ## Features
+- Replicating directories : If you need to sync two folders and their contents
+- Finding duplicates : Find duplicates of a file in a drive
+-

+## Tasks

 1. Creating file hashes for files in a directory
 2. Creating a metadata table of the files in the directory